 In recent weeks, the French explorer has been in the Arctic attempting to become the first man to cross the Northwest Passage on a ski kite.

 3,500 kilometers solo, temperatures approaching -70°C and an immense challenge never before met by man.
 A few weeks ago, French explorer Loury Lag embarked on an XXL adventure in the Arctic: to become the first person to successfully cross the Northwest Passage on a ski kite.
-Jack Wolfskin is a partner of this expedition called "Arctic Mission" and provides equipment to the explorer and his logistics and production team to help them survive in places where humans have no place.
-It is thus the Discovery range of Jack Wolfskin which will accompany the whole group.
-This collection has been specially developed for passionate people with a thirst to discover the most remote places of the world.
+Jack Wolfskin is a partner in the "Arctic Mission" expedition, providing equipment for the explorer and his logistics and production team to help them survive in places where man has no place.
+Jack Wolfskin's Discovery range will accompany the entire group.
+This collection has been specially developed for passionate people with a thirst for discovering the world's most remote places.

 The adventurer continued his journey on the strength of his arms and legs alone, making 15 hours of effort a day, encountering bears (three specimens seen during his crossing of the pack ice), progressing with only one eye for four days due to a persistent stain, and struggling not to sink despite severe drops in energy.
 Finally, after 77 days and 3,000 km, Loury Lag reached the end of his adventure in the village of Taloyoak.